 Concern 1: Uranium enrichment

 Iran's enrichment process is based on using centrifugal force to purify the active isotope in natural uranium.
-Depending on the level of purity to which it is enriched, the resulting fissile material could either fuel nuclear reactors, be used medically or serve as bomb material.
+Depending on the level of purity to which it is enriched, the resulting fissile material could fuel nuclear reactors, be used medically or serve as bomb material.
 Iran has two main enrichment facilities and refines uranium to two levels.
 Less than 5 percent is used for reactors to create electricity, and 20 percent used in research reactors to produce medical isotopes.

 The country has one nuclear power plant in Bushehr and one research reactor in Tehran.
-Given that fuel for Bushehr is provided by Russia and the fact that Iran has already enriched enough fuel for the Tehran research reactor, many suspect that Iran's enrichment activities may not have exclusively innocent goals.
+Given that fuel for Bushehr is provided by Russia and that Iran has already enriched enough fuel for the Tehran research reactor, many suspect that Iran's enrichment activities may not have exclusively innocent goals.
 The absence of a viable economic rationale for domestic enrichment — and the scarcity of uranium in Iran — exacerbates suspicions.

 But Iranian leaders contend that eventual expansion of the country's peaceful nuclear program necessitates indigenous nuclear fuel production.
 If Iran were denied access to nuclear fuel on which it was dependent, it would lose at least $200 million per year for each idled reactor.
 Iran's enrichment activities are monitored by the International Atomic Energy Agency (IAEA), which also safeguards all the nuclear material in the country.